chenx/Reading/JavaScript/Misc.md

 Behind the Scenes
 - Webpack: Crawls the entire dependency graph and glues it all together upfront.
 When a file changes in development, it reconstructs the bundles, which can be sluggish for larger applications.
-- -Vite: Pre-bundles dependencies (using esbuild) and serves raw source files to the browser instantly.
+- Vite: Pre-bundles dependencies (using esbuild) and serves raw source files to the browser instantly.
 When you save, it only updates the single changed module.
 For production builds, Vite uses Rollup.